-There they focussed on developing the Strategic Compass and a threat analysis, as well as improving operational contributions by the EU.
-They also exchanged views on the post-COVID-19 order.
-NATO Secretary General Jens Stoltenberg and the UN Under-Secretary-General for Peace Operations Jean-Pierre Lacroix were also invited to attend the meeting.
+There they will focus on developing the Strategic Compass and a threat analysis, as well as improving operational contributions by the EU.
+They will also exchange views on the post-COVID-19 order.
+NATO Secretary General Jens Stoltenberg and the UN Under-Secretary-General for Peace Operations Jean-Pierre Lacroix have also been invited to attend the meeting.

 The Informal Meeting of EU Defence Ministers traditionally takes place in the country holding the Council Presidency.
 It serves as a forum to discuss current and general defence issues at EU level and is usually held at the start of a Council Presidency.
 The meeting is formally chaired by the EU High Representative and hosted by the country holding the Council Presidency.

-It coincided with the Informal Meeting of the Foreign Ministers of the EU Member States, known as the Gymnich meeting, which was also held in Berlin on 27 and 28 August 2020.
+It coincides with the Informal Meeting of the Foreign Ministers of the EU Member States, known as the Gymnich meeting, which will also be held in Berlin on 27 and 28 August 2020.

-The seventh meeting of the defence ministers of countries participating in the Framework Nations Concept (FNC) was scheduled to coincide with and to complement the Informal Meeting of EU Defence Ministers.
-This underlined the progress made in EU-NATO cooperation and emphasised the strengthening of the European pillar of NATO.
+The seventh meeting of the defence ministers of countries participating in the Framework Nations Concept (FNC) is scheduled to coincide with and to complement the Informal Meeting of EU Defence Ministers.
+This underlines the progress made in EU-NATO cooperation and emphasises the strengthening of the European pillar of NATO.

-Further events to take place before the end of the year included the Foreign Affairs Council (FAC) meeting in the defence ministers’ format, planned to be held in Brussels in mid-November and the multinational medical exercise Resilient Response, due to take place at the end of November and to include reactions to a pandemic scenario, as well as a concluding high-level conference in Berlin on 10 December.
+Further events to take place before the end of the year include the Foreign Affairs Council (FAC) meeting in the defence ministers’ format, which is planned to be held in Brussels in mid-November, the multinational medical exercise Resilient Response, due to take place at the end of November and to include reactions to a pandemic scenario, as well as a concluding high-level conference in Berlin on 10 December.